 Torture and other ill-treatment

-Discrimination on the basis of gender, caste, class, ethnic origin, sexual orientation, gender identity and religion persisted.
-Constitutional amendments did not guarantee equal rights to citizenship for women, or provide protection from discrimination to marginalized communities, including Dalits and lesbian, gay, bisexual, transgender and intersex people.
+Discrimination persisted on the bases of gender, caste, class, ethnic origin, sexual orientation, gender identity and religion.
+Constitutional amendments did not fully guarantee equal rights to citizenship for women, nor provide protection from discrimination to marginalized communities including Dalits and other caste-based and ethnic minorities, and lesbian, gay, bisexual, transgender and intersex people.